 UConn has continued its focus on providing widespread training and education programs for employees, including graduate research and teaching assistants.
-The university provides in-person sexual harassment prevention training to all new faculty, staff and graduate assistants within six months of hire.
-This sexual harassment prevention program provides training and awareness of UConn's sexual harassment, sexual assault, intimate partner violence and stalking policies and response, resources, and employee reporting obligations.
-It emphasizes the importance of a traumainformed employee response to student disclosures.
-This foundation is bolstered annually through inclusion of Title IX policies and best practices in UConn's mandatory annual compliance training provided by the Office of University Compliance.
-In addition, UConn's Management Support & Development Program - a full-day, small group session - assists newly-hired and newly-promoted managers in fostering a clear understanding of UConn's policies, including those regarding sexual assault, intimate partner violence and stalking response and reporting.
-Adjunct faculty members also complete online modules to ensure awareness and education of UConn's policies relating to sexual violence and reporting.
+All new faculty, staff, and graduate assistants at Storrs, the regional campuses and UConn Health have the option to complete an online or in-person, interactive sexual harassment prevention training.
+This sexual harassment prevention program provides training and awareness of UConn's sexual harassment, sexual assault, intimate partner violence and stalking policies and response, resources, employee reporting obligations and responding to disclosures in a trauma-informed manner.
+This foundation is bolstered through inclusion of Title IX policies and best practices in UConn's mandatory annual compliance training provided by the Office of University Compliance.
+UConn also provides Title IX-specific training and education to personnel involved in the Title IX investigation, hearing, and appeal processes.
+This training is noted on the University's Title IX website.